 Find out who the winners of our previous award competions are:

 Our jury elects one of the submissions as the “Good Practice of the Year”.
-Whereas the idea and the evaluation criteria were developed by the RGI secretariat, the evaluation itself solely lies in the hands of this independent jury of experts.
-The jury members represent actors from the fields of grid development and energy policy.
-Find out more about them here.
+While the idea and the evaluation criteria were developed by the RGI Secretariat, the evaluation itself solely lies in the hands of this independent jury of experts.

 The international audit and advisory company MAZARS also accompanies the process, by providing screening of submissions, evaluating compliances with criteria and supporting jury members in their selection decisions.